Sell Land in King County, WA

 How the Process Works

-The process is built to stay simple for the seller while still giving the property a real land-focused review.
+The process is designed to stay simple while still giving the property a real evaluation.

-First, you send your parcel details.
-Next, we review the property based on location, access, utilities, parcel characteristics, and likely marketability.
-After that, we let you know the most practical next step.
+You start by submitting parcel details.
+From there, we review the land based on location, access, utilities, and overall marketability.
+After that, we provide a practical next step.

 Submit Property Details